 We are deeply sorry for your loss - the staff at Stevens Funeral Home

-Please leave kind thoughts, condolences, and memories for the family on Elizabeth’s obituary tribute page at www.stevensfuneralhome.com/obituary/Elizabeth-Waugh.
-Stevens Funeral Home is honored to serve the family of Elizabeth Waugh.
+Please leave kind thoughts and condolences on her tribute page at www.stevensfuneralhome.com.
+Stevens Funeral Home is honored to serve the Lewallen family.